ajongaro/ajongaro/README.md

-I'm a software engineer with a background in creative entrepreneurship, writing, and nonprofit marketing leadership.
+I'm a software engineer working at Gambyt, with a background in creative entrepreneurship, writing, and nonprofit marketing leadership.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/ajongaro)!